SunlayGGX/Storm/README.md

 - **generalConfig (string, facultative)**: This is the general config file path to use.
 If there is none, then we will select the one inside the default Config folder (the one inside Custom/General takes precedence over the one inside Custom/General/Original).
 - **tempPath (string, facultative)**: This is the temporary path to use (to a folder).
 If there is none, then we will select the default temporary path folder.
 - **regenPCache (no value, facultative)**: Specify this flag and we will regenerate the rigid body particle cache data.
+- **recordMode (string, facultative)**: Specify the record/replay mode of the simulator.
+Accepted (case unsensitive) values are "Record" or "Replay".
+If the simulator is in record mode, then the simulation played will be recorded for a future replay.
+Default is unset, which means the application will just simulate without doing anything.
+- **recordFile (string, facultative)**: Specify the path the recording will be.
+Record file path should remain unset if record mode is left unset, otherwise it should reference a valid record file in case we're in Replay mode (Note that this setting can be left Unset if there is a path inside the scene config loaded).

 ### Storm-LogViewer.exe